House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Kings County 28-inch crosscut

-The saws on the back half of this list are ones we like a lot, but that showed a few more flaws during testing.
+The saws on the back half of this list are ones we like, but they displayed a few more flaws during testing.
 The Kings County 28-inch Crosscut Saw is one example: an excellently designed manual cutting tool that doesn’t shine as bright as our favorite crosscut saws.

-The 28-inch blade has the highest TPI count on the list so far, with 4 teeth for every inch.
-With such a close arrangement, this saw can make extremely smooth crosscuts — some of ours looked like they’d been done with a chainsaw.
-Its kerf is also wider than average, meaning that it hardly ever bogs down.
+The 28-inch blade has the highest TPI count on the list, with 4 teeth for every inch.
+With such a close arrangement, this saw can make smooth crosscuts; some of ours looked like they’d been cut with a chainsaw.
+Its kerf is also wider than average, meaning it rarely bogs down.
 With this saw, you only have to cut once.

-The downsides don’t come from Kings County’s cutting power, but from the quality of its materials.
+The downside doesn’t come from Kings County’s cutting power but from the quality of its materials.
 The blade is made of a cheaper metal that, over time, is prone to corroding and deteriorating.

 Pros